bmcdavid/DotNetStarter/docs/modules.md

 DotNetStarter module types:

 * IStartupModule: startup/shutdown system with support for DI but no scoped registrations.
-* [ILocatorConfigure](./register.html): sstem for configurating locator/container services which requires empty constructors for implementations;
+* [ILocatorConfigure](./register.html): system for configurating locator/container services which requires empty constructors for implementations;
 * IWebModule: startup module that implements IHttpModule in DotNetStarter.Web (only for netframework projects).

 ## IStartupModules